 I tried to change the original recipe and its ratios as little as possible.
 The only changes I made were adding cornstarch as a stabilizer and reducing the sugar to a more balanced amount.
 If you do not add cornstarch, then DO NOT use hot water.
 Only use warmed water or milk as the rapid heat will curdle the egg and make the drink lumpy.

 - 1 oz (30 mLs) gold rum

 - 1/2 tsp (2.5 g) ground allspice

 - 1/2 tsp (2.5 g) ground cinnamon

-Discover what classic cocktails you can make right now with the free and easy to use Vintage American Cocktail app.
+Discover what classic cocktails you can make right now with the ingredients you have.
+Check out the Vintage American Cocktail app.